Bezalelab/riverside/src/data/posts/roof-design-trends-of-2025.md

 - **What to look for**: A sagging roofline or cracked rafters in the attic.
 - **Why it matters**: Structural issues indicate serious damage that requires immediate replacement.
 - **Riverside’s Solution**: We provide high-quality materials and connect you with trusted Shreveport contractors through our Trusted Contractor Network.
-Fill our Success Survey to find your trusted contractor!
+CLick "Start Here" at the top to find your trusted contractor!

 ## What to Do If You Spot These Signs

 1. **Inspect Your Roof**: Safely check for visible damage or hire a professional.
-2. **Contact Riverside**: Call us at (318) 222-9999 or complete the success survey to discuss your needs.
+2. **Contact Riverside**: Call us at (318) 222-9999 or complete the "Start Here" survey to discuss your needs.
 3. **Choose Quality Materials**: Our team will recommend products tailored to your budget and Shreveport’s climate.
-4. **Work with Trusted Contractors**: We connect homeowners with reliable local contractors for expert installation via our Success Survey.
+4. **Work with Trusted Contractors**: We connect homeowners with reliable local contractors for expert installation via our "Start Here" Survey.

 ## Why Choose Riverside Roofing Materials?